coria79/crypto_trading_bot/README.md

 No external 3rd party packages needed.
 Some functions still under development are commented.

-You can buy / sell any crypto currencie Ethereum based
+You can buy / sell any crypto currencie Ethereum based.

 2021.11.17 To the date you can get whit this bot: